yogiprsetya/cloud-pos/README.md

 # CloudPOS

-CloudPOS is a full-stack point-of-sales (POS) web application built using Next.js and modern web technologies.
+CloudPOS is a full-stack point-of-sales (POS) web (single-tenant) application built using Next.js and modern web technologies.
 The project is currently a work in progress, focusing on product and user management features.

 ## Tech Stack